 For example, the following URI is a valid address for a blob in an Azure storage account:

-In the storage emulator, because the local computer does not perform domain name resolution, the account name is part of the URI path instead of the host name.
-You use the following scheme for a resource running in the storage emulator:
+However, the storage emulator, because the local computer does not perform domain name resolution, the account name is part of the URI path instead of the host name.
+Use the following URI format for a resource in the storage emulator:

 For example, the following address might be used for accessing a blob in the storage emulator: